Emergent gravity from the IIB matrix model and cancellation of a cosmological constant: Cosmology: Second model

 \subsection{Numerical results}

 Extensive numerical results were reported in Ref.~\cite{Klinkhamer2022-ext-unimod}, establishing, in particular, the attractor behavior towards Minkowski spacetime.
 These numerical results were based on the linear \textit{Ansatz} \eqref{eq:epsilon-Ansatz}.
-Here, we give some complementary numerical results based on the extended \textit{Ansatz} \eqref{eq:epsilon-Ansatz-designer}.
+Here, we give some complementary numerical results based on the extended \textit{Ansatz} \eqref{eq:epsilon-Ansatz-designer}, which confirm the previously found attractor behavior.